-- Fully waterproof (wear it in the shower, bath, pool, hot tub, ocean or the lake;
+- Fully waterproof: Wear it in the shower, bath, pool, hot tub, ocean or the lake;

 - Health Apps: Includes easy to use step counter, heart rate and blood pressure monitor and calories burned.
-Set and measure fitness goals for different exercises (cycling, rowing, running, elliptical, jumping jacks, yoga and more)
+Set and measure fitness goals for different exercises (cycling, rowing, running, elliptical, jumping jacks, yoga and more).

-Works independently from a cell phone: Unlike many other smart watches, you don't need to carry your cell phone with you for it to work.
+- Works independently from a cell phone: Unlike many other smart watches, you don't need to carry your cell phone with you for it to work.
 You also don't need a separate cell phone plan.
 Great for jogging and sports.

-Relatively cheep: The cost of the system is actually pretty competitive.
+- Relatively affordable: The cost of the system is actually pretty competitive.
 While you pay $349.95 up front for the smartwatch, that's not so far off from a Fitbit, but you're also getting a specially designed emergency medical bracelet that's connected to an emergency response center.

 Moreover, the monthly fee of $24.95 is actually cheaper than the monthly fee of many medical alert systems (presumably because you own the hardware, so the leasing costs aren't included).

-Not as easy as a help button: There's a reason the light switch and the mouse trap are still being used.
+- A Little more complex than a traditional medical alert device: There's a reason the light switch and the mouse trap are still being used.
 They work well and they're simple.

 One of our biggest fears with the MobileHelp Smart watch, and the category in general, is that in a moment of confusion, shock or panic it may be hard to find the much smaller digital button on the screen of the watch.
 Moreover, while there is a help button on the side of the watch, it's one of a few buttons, and it's not clear which one is the emergency button.
 It would be helpful if it were a different color to make it easier to find and press.

-Our other fear, is that it might be hard for those with poor vision, arthritis, parkinsons or other ailments that limit hand eye coordination to easily find and press a digital help button.
-Remember, in the event of a fall, it's also very possible that you won't have your glasses on, making it even harder to find the help button.
+Our other fear, is that it might be hard for those with poor vision, arthritis, parkinsons or other ailments that limit hand eye coordination to easily scroll to the correct screen and press the digital help button.
+In the event of a fall, it's very possible that you won't have your glasses on, making it even harder to find the help button.

 However, if you or a loved one get overwhelmed by technology, suffer from poor vision, have poor hand eye coordination, or want automated fall detection, you might want to stick to one of the more basic medical alert systems.